 In 2019 we made a commitment to test the processes and training we have in place through a series of dry run scenarios within our own operation and that of our supply chain.
-These dry run test scenarios will take place in second half of 2020 and early 2021.
-A review of the results of these will inform any improvements to our policy, processes and training for 2021.
+Due to the impact of Covid during 2020 these dry run scenarios were delayed and are now planned for 2022.
+A review of the results of these will form any improvements to our policy, processes and training for 2022.

-In 2020 we have committed to working to further increase awareness of our organisations' response to Human-trafficking and Modern Slavery including publishing details of our Modern Slavery compliance group, provide a focus around key dates in the year on our intranet and through on-site briefings.
+In 2021 we continued to work to increase further employee awareness of our organisations' response to Human Trafficking and Modern Slavery.
+This included publishing details of our Modern Slavery compliance group, providing a focus around key dates in the year on our intranet and through on-site briefings.